mvanthoor/rustic-book/src/board_representation/bitboards.md

 ```

 This array holds two bitboards: one with all the pieces for the white side,
 one with all the pieces for the black side.
-This is very useful, becase we
+This is very useful, because we
 often need to do things such as this:

 ```rust,ignore